Close

 • Extended tourism arrangements

 Our expert team specializes in transforming Ecuador's complex immigration requirements into clear, actionable strategies.
+Ecuador's basic salary increased to $482 USD in 2026, and visa income requirements are tied directly to this amount, affecting categories such as Retirement Visa, Digital Nomad Visa, and Rentista Visa.
 Whether you're pursuing professional opportunities in this strategically located South American nation or planning extended exploration, we provide end-to-end legal guidance tailored to your unique situation.

 02